CedarvilleCyber/RedTeamVault/Tooling/Enumeration/BloodHound.md

 AWESOME resource for graphically laying out a complex domain and identifying complex privilege escalation strategies through a network all the way to Domain Admin

+>[!warning]
+>Make sure you use the correct collector version for the version of BloodHound you are using or the data will be incompatible and will not import.

 Using the python distribution for Linux:
 ```shell
 bloodhound-python -u <user> -p <password> -ns <DC_IP> -d <domain> -c all # Gather domain information